State Authorization Reciprocity Agreement (SARA)

 The Texas Higher Education Coordinating Board (Coordinating Board) is the state portal agency for SARA.
 Any accredited, postsecondary institution with its principal campus or central administrative unit domiciled in Texas is eligible to apply.

-SARA participating institutions must submit a renewal application and pay the SARA fee annually.
-The completed application and supporting documentation should be emailed to Jessica Acton at Jessica.Acton@highered.texas.gov.
-Once the renewal application is approved, the institution’s SARA contacts will receive an invoice for the NC-SARA fee.
+To apply or renew, complete the Application and Approval Form for Institution Participation in SARA.
+The application and supporting documentation should be emailed to Jessica Acton at Jessica.Acton@highered.texas.gov.
+Following approval of the application, the institution’s SARA contacts will receive an invoice for the annual fee.

 Student Complaint Process

 Complaints against a SARA participating institution must first go through the institution's own grievance procedures.
 All complaints regarding student grades or conduct violations are governed by the institution and the laws of the institution's home state.

 If a student is not satisfied with the outcome of the institutional grievance process, the student may appeal, within two years of the incident, to the SARA portal agency of the institution's home state.

 For all complaints regarding Texas degree-granting postsecondary institutions participating in SARA, complete the Student Complaint and Release Form and email the form to Student.Complaints@highered.texas.gov.